betheden/hebrew-grammar/content/verb_perfect.rst

 .. _verb_perfect:

-Verb Perfect
+Verb Suffix Conjugation
 ============

 Summary
 -------

-A verb with suffix conjugation communicates perfect or perfective aspect, and so is used normally to indicate a completed action, usually in the past.
+A verb with suffix conjugation usually expresses a completed action in the past.
 However, the suffix conjugation can also be used to describe other kinds of actions.

 Article